-Volcanic activity deposited gold and silver and turquoise in Conejos County in the areas of Platoro and the King Turquoise Mine.
+Volcanic activity deposited gold, silver, and turquoise in Conejos County in the areas of Platoro and the King Turquoise Mine.
 In the summer months you won’t want to miss events like La Jara Glory Days, Manassa Pioneer Days and Antonito’s Labor Day festival.

-Conejos County is home to the Cumbres and Toltec Scenic Railroad, America’s longest and highest narrow gauge steam railroad and the oldest Hispano civil rights union, the S.P.M.D.T.U.
-Mission churches dot the landscape, with the largest and oldest being Our Lady of Guadalupe.
+Conejos County is home to the Cumbres and Toltec Scenic Railroad, America’s longest and highest narrow gauge steam railroad, the oldest Hispano civil rights union, the S.P.M.D.T.U. , and Mission churches dot the landscape, with the largest and oldest being Our Lady of Guadalupe.
 Several museums can be found throughout the small towns, which depict early frontier life of southern Colorado.
-There area state and national historic sites throughout the county like Pike’s Stockade and Lobatos Bridge, which is just a stone’s throw away from where Don Diego de Vargas first crossed the Rio Grande.
+There are state and national historic sites throughout the county like Pike’s Stockade and Lobatos Bridge, which is just a stone’s throw away from where Don Diego de Vargas first crossed the Rio Grande.

 Towns in Conejos County

 Hispanic settlers from the Taos Valley established several small villages along the Rio Culebra in the San Luis Valley and officially took possession of this portion of the Sangre de Cristo Land Grant on April 5, 1851.
 Settlers built a church in the central village of La Plaza Medio and dedicated it on the Feast of Saint Louis, June 21, 1851.
 The village was renamed San Luis de la Culebra in honor of its patron saint.
 San Luis remained part of the Territory of New Mexico until 1861 when the Territory of Colorado was established.
 Today, San Luis is the oldest continuously inhabited town in the state of Colorado.